FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 If You Prefer Direct Rivalry and Scarcity — Choose FPL Draft

-FPL Draft is the better fit if:
+Draft is about outmanoeuvring specific opponents within your own league.
+It’s the better fit if:

 • You play in a small group of friends or colleagues